clokep/relapse/docs/deprecation_policy.md

 On a similar note, SQLite does not generally have a concept of "supported release"; bugfixes are published for the latest minor release only.
-We chose to track Debian's oldstable as this is relatively conservative, predictably updated and is consistent with the `.deb` packages released by Matrix.org.
+We chose to track Debian's oldstable as this is relatively conservative and predictably updated.